 Be Prepared for Unexpected School Expenses

 You’ve bought the new backpack, lunch box and school supplies.
 Your kids have new shoes, and a few new outfits or uniforms.
 School is back in session and your bank account can take a breather, right?
 Well, not exactly.
 While back-to-school shopping is a big expense that takes a bite out of the family budget, spending for the school year doesn’t always end once classes begin.
-Here are several school-related expenses you may not have thought of.
+Here are several unexpected school expenses you may not have thought of.
 You’ll want to start planning and setting money aside for these now, so you’re ready when they come up during the year.

-Music & Drama Programs—Here again, costs that were traditionally paid by the school may be shifted to the parents.
+Here again, costs that were traditionally paid by the school may be shifted to the parents.
 If your child wants to play an instrument, there may be a rental fee for it.
 If they want to participate in marching band, additional uniform rental fees might apply.
 Participating in orchestra could mean you’ll need to buy your child a formal dress or suit.
 Drama programs may require contributing to a fund to pay for costumes and stage sets.